TotallyInformation/node-red-contrib-uibuilder/docs/front-end-library.md

 Events are created automatically by the internal `self.set` function that is used to update variables.
 So any internal variable updated this way automatically gets an event named after the variable name.
 In addition, using `uibuilder.set('varname', newVal)` also creates an event.

 Events are subscribed to using the `uibuilder.onChange(evtName, callback)` function.
-Where the callback is executed whenever anything triggers that event name.
+Where the callback is a function that is executed whenever anything triggers that event name.

 Event processing is highly efficient since nothing actually happens if no `onChange` function has been registered against an event.
 Multiple `onChange` callbacks can be assigned to an event which is helpful if you have front-end code such as components.
 In general though, try to minimise the number of `onChange` entries.